thtroyer/yet-another-rock-game/README.txt

-Yarg 0.2.1
+Yarg 0.2.2

-This is the second release of yarg.
-On the surface, the main differences are that the game now keeps track of scoring and the number of lives.
-Underneath, SDL was replaced with SFML to better accomidate cross-platform development.
+This is likely the last 0.2 minor release with substantial changes planned for 0.3, which includes adding a physics engine to replace my existing collision code and enable some really cool stuff to be done.

 If you have problems with running yarg, feel free to drop me a line at tom.troyer@gmail.com or file a bug report at http://code.google.com/p/yet-another-rock-game/issues.
-Reporting error messages or unexpected behavior would be helpful to me in fixing these problems.

 Controls:
 Arrow keys -- controls
 Spacebar,z -- shoot
+x -- jump/warp
 q -- Quit

 Changelog:
+0.2.2   (8-Oct-2010)
+    Added jump ability (x key)
 0.2.1
     OpenGL color bug fix
 	 Utilized frame rate limiter to prevent math/physics errors on faster machines